Ratnavel Pandian Subbiah

-Justice Ratnavel Pandian Subbiah is a sitting Judge of the Charted High Court of Madras.
+Justice Ratnavel Pandian Subbiah is a sitting judge of the Charted High Court of Madras.
 Subbiah is the Executive Chairman for the Tamil Nadu State Legal Services Authority.
-He was elevated as a Judge of High Court of Madras on 24 March 2008.
+He was elevated as a judge of High Court of Madras on 24 March 2008.

-Subbiah is the son of retired Supreme Court Judge, Justice S Rathnavel Pandian.
-Subbiah was appointed as an Additional Judge of the Madras High Court on 24 March 2008 by the President of India, Pratibha Patil.
+Subbiah is the son of retired Supreme Court judge S Rathnavel Pandian.
+Subbiah was appointed as an Additional judge of the Madras High Court on 24 March 2008 by the President of India, Pratibha Patil.

 Early life

-Subbiah born on 21 June 1959.
+Subbiah was born on 21 June 1959.
 He is the son of Supreme Court Justice S Ratnavel Pandian.

-After completing his Graduation with a Degree in Law, from Madras Law College, Subbiah has enrolled as an Advocate on 14 December 1983.
+After completing his graduation with a degree in law, from Madras Law College, Subbiah has enrolled as an advocate on 14 December 1983.

 Advocate profession

 Subbiah had practiced for 23 years in the High Court of Madras in all subjects.
-He specialized in Constitutional, Civil, Criminal and Service matters.
+He specialized in constitutional, civil, criminal and service matters.

-Subbiah worked as an Panel Advocate for Pondicherry Industrial Promotion and Development Investment Corporation and he worked as a Panel Advocate for the Chennai Port Trust and for the Bharat Sanchar Nigam Limited (BSNL), Chennai.
+Subbiah worked as a panel advocate for Pondicherry Industrial Promotion and Development Investment Corporation and he worked as a panel advocate for the Chennai Port Trust and for the Bharat Sanchar Nigam Limited (BSNL), Chennai.

-Subbiah worked as a Standing Counsel for the Industrial Promotion Corporation of Tamil Nadu and for various Government Organizations and he worked as Special Government Pleader (CS) Government of Tamil Nadu.
+Subbiah worked as a standing counsel for the Industrial Promotion Corporation of Tamil Nadu and for various Government Organizations and he worked as special government pleader (CS) Government of Tamil Nadu.

 Judge of High Court

-Subbiah was appointed as an Additional Judge of the Madras High Court on 24 March 2008.
+Subbiah was appointed as an additional judge of the Madras High Court on 24 March 2008.
 President of India Srimathi Pratibha Patil issued the warrant to appoint him.

 Subbiah was appointed as Permanent Judge of the Madras High Court on 9 November 2009.